-The dispersion model ADMS 3.1 has been used to predict the PM{10} and SO_2 levels in Coleraine Borough.
+The dispersion model ADMS 3.1 developed by CERC has been used to predict the $PM{10}$ and $SO_2$ levels in BallyMoney.
 ADMS is a PC-based model that includes an up-to-date representation of the atmospheric processes that contribute to pollutant dispersion and has been deemed suitable for use in the review and assessment process.

 The emissions arising from each survey area have been modelled as volume sources 10m high with each emission point set at 5m high.
 Emissions have been weighted with both seasonal and diurnal emission patterns.
-The seasonal pattern was calculated on a degree day basis to weight emissions to the colder periods of the year.
+The seasonal pattern was calculated on a degree day basis to weight emissions to the colder periods of the year following the BREDEM model (BREDEM, BRE, 1985).
 Temperature data for each hour was taken from the 2002 Aldergrove meteorological data.

-The modelled concentrations have then been added to estimated background concentrations (taken from the netcen NAEI web site www.naei.org.uk).
+The modelled concentrations have then been added to estimated background concentrations (taken from the NAEI web site).